NordicSemiconductor/zcbor/README.md

 ===================================

 CDDL is a human-readable description language defined in [IETF RFC 8610](https://datatracker.ietf.org/doc/rfc8610/).
-By calling the Python script [cddl_gen.py](scripts/cddl_gen.py), you can generate C code that validates and decodes CBOR data against a CDDL schema.
+By calling the Python script [cddl_gen.py](scripts/cddl_gen.py), you can generate C code that validates/encodes/decodes CBOR data conforming to a CDDL schema.

-The generated code depends on a CBOR decoding library ([cbor_decode](include/cbor_decode.h)).
+The generated code depends on low-level CBOR ([libraries](include/src)).
-There are tests for the code generation in [tests/](tests/cbor_decode/).
+There are tests for the code generation in [tests/](tests/).
 For now the tests require [Zephyr](https://github.com/zephyrproject-rtos/zephyr) (if your shell is set up to build Zephyr samples, the tests should also build).

 Features
 ========

 The generated code consists of:
  - A header file containing typedefs for the types defined in the CDDL, as well as declarations for decoding functions for some types (those specified as entry types).
+The typedefs are the same for both encoding and decoding.
- - A C file containing all the decoding code.
+ - A C file containing all the encoding/decoding code.
-   The code is split across multiple functions, and each function contains a single `if` statement which "and"s and "or"s together calls into the cbor_decode library or to other generated decoding functions.
+   The code is split across multiple functions, and each function contains a single `if` statement which "and"s and "or"s together calls into the cbor libraries or to other generated decoding functions.

 CDDL allows placing restrictions on the members of your data structure.
-Restictions can be on type, on content (e.g. values/sizes of ints or strings), and repetition (e.g. the number of members in a list).
+Restrictions can be on type, on content (e.g. values/sizes of ints or strings), and repetition (e.g. the number of members in a list).
-The generated code will validate the input, which means that it will check all the restriction set in the CDDL description, and fail if a restriction is broken.
+The generated code will validate the input (i.e. the structure if encoding, or the payload for decoding), which means that it will check all the restriction set in the CDDL description, and fail if a restriction is broken.

-The cbor_decode library does most of the actual extraction and validation of individual values.
+The cbor librarie do most of the actual translation and moving of bytes, and the validation of values.
-Currently, only decoding of CBOR is supported.

 Build system
 ------------

 There is some CMake code available which requires Zephyr to run.
-When you call the [`target_cddl_source()`](cmake/extensions.cmake) CMake function, it sets up build steps necessary to call the script on the provided CDDL file, and adds the generated file as well as the cbor_decode library to your project.
+When you call the [`target_cddl_source()`](cmake/extensions.cmake) CMake function, it sets up build steps necessary to call the script on the provided CDDL file, and adds the generated file as well as the cbor libraries to your project.
 As long as the `target_cddl_source()` function is called in your project, you should be able to #include the generated file and use it in your code.

 Introduction to CDDL